FHA Loan Requirements, Guidelines and Application Tips

 How to Get an FHA Construction Loan

-An FHA construction loan is a mortgage that allows you to roll in the costs of building a home from the ground up.
-There are two types of FHA construction loans: the construction-to-permanent loan and the FHA 203(k) loan.
+An FHA construction loan is a mortgage that allows you to roll in the costs of building a home or renovating an existing property.
+There are two types of FHA construction loans:

 FHA construction-to-permanent loan

-The FHA construction-to-permanent loan combines the features of a short-term construction loan with a standard, long-term FHA loan.
-You’ll close once, and the loan automatically converts to your permanent mortgage when construction is complete.
+This loan combines the features of a short-term construction loan with a standard, long-term FHA loan.
+You’ll close once and finance the build the same way you would with any other construction loan.
+When construction is complete, the loan automatically converts to a permanent mortgage.

-Here are the seven steps you’ll take when financing a home with an FHA construction-to-permanent loan:
+Here are the steps you’ll take when financing a home with an FHA construction-to-permanent loan:

-You need to own the land you’ll be building the home on, or use the loan proceeds to buy it.
-FHA construction loan qualifications don’t allow you to build a home on land if it’s:
+Once you’re approved for a loan, you can use the proceeds to buy land.
+Most plots are acceptable, however, FHA construction loan rules don’t allow you to build a home on land if it’s near:

 FHA construction loan guidelines require you to work with a licensed contractor or builder.
 The contractor may have to provide documentation to confirm they have the proper licensing and insurance.